markrai/postbaby/README.md

 - This distribution has everything the [postbaby.org](https://www.postbaby.org) has, except the multiple **tabs** feature.

 # Install
-- Clone the repository, and simly open index.html in a browser.
+- Clone the repository, and simply open index.html in a browser.
 No web-server required.

 # Desktop Usage Instructions
 - Right-click on blank canvas or press 'N' to create a new item.